Equotix/opencart-docs/docs/product_stock_mobile_app.md

 1. Purchase the extension from your administration panel.
 2. Proceed to `Extensions >> Extensions` and select `Modules`.
 Then, install `Product Stock Mobile Application`.
 Configure extension accordingly.
 3. Proceed to `Extensions >> Modifications` and click the blue refresh button.
 4. Download the Android mobile application from the Google Play Store or the iOS mobile application from the Apple App Store.
-Do a search for ‘OC Product Stock’ by Equotix.
+Do a search for ‘OpenCart Product Stock’ by Equotix.
 5. Please view configuration details below.

 ### OpenCart 3